November 12, 2015

 Behind their questions about assisted living are profound emotions.
 Moving to an assisted living facility is the next step and a lot of uncertainty goes along with it.
 The benefits for them are waiting on the other side, but you need to support them by acknowledging how they feel and responding to it with love and compassion.

 Continue being honest about why you think this is best for them.
 This journey is not about you and you will not be moving.
 They will.

 If you frame it to be about yourself, then it could make your loved one feel bad or guilty about being a burden.
 If you say, "I need a bit more time to myself," that could kill your loved one's self-esteem.
 Instead, say something like, "I think this apartment could be something you like because of..." and list the reasons.

 Give them real benefits, too.
 Don't speak in generalities about how they'll have a better life with other people.
 Generalities can ring false and make your loved ones trust you less.

 Giving specifics paints a real picture of how this life in senior care could look.
 The more thorough you paint it, the more vivid and less unknown it seems.
 This can build a lot of trust and make senior care look like a good idea.

 You are not your loved one.
 While you might be encouraging them to accept senior care, they are going to have preferences that you might not even think about.
-Invite them in on the research and see what floor plans and amenities they get excited over.
+Invite them in on the research and see what senior living facilities and amenities they get excited over.